matyastr/shivers-shaved-ice/README.md

-# Sprink & Jimmy's
+# Shiver's Shaved Ice

-A static website for Sprink & Jimmy's ice cream shop built with Gatsby on top of Netlify CMS.
+A static website for Shiver's Shaved Ice with Gatsby on top of Netlify CMS.

 ### 🍦